 Although it is still not quite clear how the heat is distributed throughout the food being subjected to the waves, microwaves are known to be extremely adept at exciting and vibrating water molecules, and most natural food has some water constituent in it.

 These microwaves lead to vigorous motion of the water molecules, creating intermolecular friction, which generates the heat to cook the food.

 A clash of frequencies

-In theory, a well-shielded and branded microwave oven should not let microwaves escape from within its metallic boundaries.
+As we stated earlier, in theory, a well-shielded and branded microwave oven should not let microwaves escape from within its metallic boundaries.
 It should, in principle, prevent all the microwave radiation generated inside the oven from escaping to the outside, but in reality, that’s not what happens.

 Some microwave radiation leaks out and interferes with WiFi signals (i.e., radio waves of the frequency 2.4 GHz).
-Note that this interference (at 2.4 GHz) is caused by commonly used WiFi devices (e.g., WiFi routers, smartphones, cordless telephones, Bluetooth devices and so on) that work on 802.11a and 802.11g standards.
-Some other devices that can cause similar interference include electric blankets, electric bug zappers, toaster ovens etc.
+Note that this interference (at 2.4 GHz) is caused by commonly used WiFi devices (e.g., WiFi routers, smartphones, cordless telephones, Bluetooth devices, and so on) that work on 802.11a and 802.11g standards.
+Some other devices that can cause similar interference include electric blankets, electric bug zappers, toaster ovens, etc.

 How to fix the interference between microwave and WiFi signals?

 The best solution to this problem would be upgrading your WiFi equipment to a system that works in the 5 GHz band (modern 802.11n routers operate in this band), rather than in the 2.4 GHz range.